Childs Hill

 Childs Hill is one of two areas at the south end of the London Borough of Barnet along with Cricklewood which straddles three boroughs.
 It took its name from Richard le Child, who in 1312 held a customary house and "30 acres" of its area.
 It is a mainly late-19th-century suburban large neighbourhood centred 5 miles (8 km) northwest of Charing Cross bordered by the arterial road Hendon Way in the west and south-west, Dunstan Road in the north, West Heath and Golders Hill Park which form an arm of Hampstead Heath to the east and the borough boundary as to the short south-east border.

 Child's Hill reaches relatively high ground in London along its eastern border.
 Adjoining Hampstead Heath features, less than a mile from the centre of Child's Hill, the summit of London's third-highest escarpment.
 From 1789 to 1847 Child's Hill hosted an optical telegraph station.

 Politics

-The area has long given its name to a ward of the United Kingdom and which has always taken in the heart of the area and many other neighbouring streets.
+The area has long given its name to a council ward and which has always taken in the heart of the area and many other neighbouring streets.
 It currently reaches to take in Cricklewood and in the opposite direction most of Golders Green; to give it a population of 20,049 across 3.089 square kilometres.

 Due to large-scale exclusion of the parkland to the east and north-east, the ward as drawn is currently the most densely populated in the borough.
-For 2018-2022 it sends to Barnet Council two Conservatives, Shimon Ryde and Peter Zinkin, and one Labour Party councillor, Anne Clarke.
+It is currently represented on Barnet Council (2022-26) by three Labour councillors: Giulia Innocenti, Matthew Perlberg, and Nigel Young.
 The area has two Residents' Associations: